avinashsai/Sentiment-Prediction-using-word-Embeddings/README.md

 # Prerequisites
 This new approach requires knowledge about word Embeddings.
 If you haven't learnt about word Embeddings I advise you to go through https://arxiv.org/abs/1301.3781 this paper.
 The word Embeddings are trained on entire dataset.
 TF-IDF scores are calculated and words with high TF-IDF scores are kept in vocabulary.
 For each sentence if words are present in vocabulary the word vectors are added and finally averaged for each sentence.
 The word vectors obtained are then trained using Machine Learning Algorithms and CNN.

+The approach is also tested on Pre Trained Word Emeddings Glove.
+The code for the approach is in Pre trained Word Embedding folder.

 # Installation